spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

   <figcaption>Figure 1 : Computer Organization [5e] by Hamacher et. al..</figcaption>
 </figure>
 Pipeline stages aren't connected end to end, they are separated by Interstage Buffers.
 Initially, I thought, yep, makes sense.
-The buffer was an effective 'conveyer belt' of sorts, it decouples the stages, allowing, e.g: A 'Fetch' stage can simply dump-and-run its output into it's connected buffer(B1 in this instance).
+The buffer was an effective 'conveyer belt' of sorts, it decouples the stages, allowing, e.g: A 'Fetch' stage can simply dump-and-run its output into its connected buffer(B1 in this instance).
 Correspondingly start working on the next instruction.
 Honestly, I wasn't too happy with this explanation.
 I got stuck on a plot hole.
 >*If the faster stage (let's say Stage 1) finishes its job in 30 minutes but has to wait for the 40-minute clock, why does it need to "dump" its result into a buffer?
 Why can't it just "hold" the result for those 10 minutes, and then pass it to Stage 2 at the clock tick?*
 If it can wait, why the need for a separate "in-tray"?
 The answer to this should have been obvious to me, essentially: